SFDO-Tooling/CumulusCI/docs/continuous_integration.rst

 CumulusCI Flow
 --------------
-CumulusCI Flow is the process by which code is developed, tested, and deployed to our customers.
+CumulusCI Flow is the process by which Salesforce metadata is developed, tested, and deployed to our customers.
 It is similar to the GitHub Flow, with a few tweaks and additions.
 The :ref:`CumulusCI Flow` section covers everything from branching and merging strategies, which CumulusCI flows are intended for CI builds, automatically generating product documentation, and more.